xmatters/xm-labs-spinnaker/README.md

 The contents of the stage are not important for this example, you can use any spinnaker stage here you would like to, and have it do whatever you want; what is crutial is the `Conditional on Expression`:

-* The `Conditional on Expression` should be set assert that the manual judgment stage evaluated to the value that should kick off this stage.
+* The `Conditional on Expression` should be set to assert that the manual judgment stage evaluated to the value that should kick off this stage.
 * So, for the `Deploy to Dev` stage to be run, we want to make sure the manual judgment evaluated to `Deploy to Dev`.
 If the xMatters outbound script was set up correctly, then this stage will only fire whenever someone responds to the xMatters notification with the `Deploy to Dev` option.
 * Troubleshooting: If it is failing, make sure you changed the if statements in the outbound script to match the response options and you set the `judgmentInput`s to match the inputs in spinnaker.
 `${#judgment("Wait for user response") == 'Deploy to Dev'}`